griddynamics/elasticsearch-usermonitoring-plugin/README.md

 Custom-usermonitoring plugin for elasticsearch
 ================================

-##How to install plugin
+## How to install plugin
 First build the plugin.
 May be built both with Maven and Gradle.
 Maven requires java 8, but Gradle requires java 11.
-###Instructions for Maven
+### Instructions for Maven
 1. From plugin root:
 `mvn clean install`
-2. Ensure that `custom-usermonitoring-0.0.1-SNAPSHOT.zip` was generated in `{plugin_root}/target/releases`
+2. Ensure that `custom-usermonitoring-1.0.0-SNAPSHOT.zip` was generated in `{plugin_root}/target/releases`
 3. Change directory to `{elasticsearch_root}/bin`
 4. Remove explain plugin if it was previously installed:
 `./elasticsearch-plugin remove custom-usermonitoring`
 5. Install plugin:
-`./elasticsearch-plugin install -b file:{plugin_root}/target/releases/custom-usermonitoring-0.0.1-SNAPSHOT.zip`
+`./elasticsearch-plugin install -b file:{plugin_root}/target/releases/custom-usermonitoring-1.0.0-SNAPSHOT.zip`
 6. Run elasticsearch:
 `./elasticsearch`

-###Instructions for Gradle
+### Instructions for Gradle
 1. From plugin root:
 `gradle clean build -x integTestRunner -x test`
-2. Ensure that `custom-usermonitoring-0.0.1-SNAPSHOT.zip` was generated in `{plugin_root}/build/distributions`
+2. Ensure that `custom-usermonitoring-1.0.0-SNAPSHOT.zip` was generated in `{plugin_root}/build/distributions`
 3. Change directory to `{elasticsearch_root}/bin`
 4. Remove explain plugin if it was previously installed:
 `./elasticsearch-plugin remove custom-usermonitoring`
 5. Install plugin:
-`./elasticsearch-plugin install -b file:{plugin_root}/build/distributions/custom-usermonitoring-0.0.1-SNAPSHOT.zip`
+`./elasticsearch-plugin install -b file:{plugin_root}/build/distributions/custom-usermonitoring-1.0.0-SNAPSHOT.zip`
 6. Run elasticsearch:
 `./elasticsearch`

-#####Description
+##### Description
+This plugin has 3 features:
+###### Slowlog
+This plugin is complete replacement of standard elasticsearch slowlog functionality with additional feature - information about username of query initiator.
+Optionally you can append information about user roles by property `plugin.custom.usermonitoring.slowlog.append.roles` (Default: `false`).
+All configurations are the like in default Slowlog functionality.

+###### Request Limiter
+This plugin responsible for limit of rate and parallel request per user.
+All configurations are per user.
+This limiter works only per node, not for the whole cluster.
+Limitations work only with authorized users on Get\Search requests to non-system indices.

+###### Consumption
-This plugin print information about how many CPU time consumed user for query by some period of time.
+This plugin collect information about how many CPU time consumed user for query by some period of time and print it to logger(file).

-This plugin has to be installed on DATA nodes.
+In addition you can install Kibana dashboard for monitoring user activity and consumed CPU time.
+You have to:
+1. Enable `consumption` feature and configure log4j2.properties to print logs to separate file
+2. Add usermonitoring template mapping from `config/commands.txt` file
+3. Add user_monitoring ingest pipeline from `config/commands.txt` file
+4. Install filebeat on each DATA node, configure it with `config/filebeat_template.yml`
+5. Import `config/kibana_dashboard.json` to Kibana (`Management->Saved Objects->Import`)

-####Properties (default values)
+#### Properties (default values)
 To elasticsearch.yml
 ```
 plugin.custom.usermonitoring:
     enabled: true
     slowlog:
       enabled: true
-      append.roles: false
+      append.roles: false ##Ability appned also information about user roles
     request.limiter:
       enabled: true
       ratelimit:
         enabled: true  ##Enable\disable requests rate limit per user
         permitsPerSecond: 2  ##Count of requests which user can do per second
-        waintingTimeSec: 30 ##In case of lock waiting time will be more this value, request fast fail
+        waitingTimeSec: 30 ##When per user request rate is exceeded, new incoming queries are enqueued.
+This configuration sets up the time a query can wait in the queue before it is discarded
       parallel:
         max: 10  ##If the user will have this value of concurrent requests at the same time, then the next request will be rejected
         warn: 7  ##If the user will have more than this value of concurrent requests at the same time, then information about this activity will be added to log

     consumption:
       enabled: true
-      interval.seconds: 60
+      interval.seconds: 60 ##Printing interval
       skip:
-        zerotime: true
+        zerotime: true ##Skip printing user if consumed time < 1ms
-          users:
+        users:  ##Users which should not be analyzed
           - "x_pack"
           - "_xpack_security"
         indicies.prefix:
-            - "."
+          - "." ##Indices which has to be ignored (Default: system indices)
 ```

 Logging properties: